 In the machine learning area, our Perceive subsidiary delivers silicon and software solutions for edge inference.
-Perceive's Ergo family of chips and associated software deliver breakthrough innovation - the ability to run datacenter-class AI models at the edge, delivering accuracy and high performance at ultra-low power, performing a wide range of tasks such as object detection, face recognition and audio/video event detection.
-These solutions enable efficient AI inference, reducing or eliminating the need to send data to the cloud, and are expected to have initial market applications in power sensitive electronic devices.
+Perceive's Ergo family of chips, IP and associated software deliver breakthrough innovation - the ability to run advanced AI models at the edge, delivering accuracy and high performance at ultra-low power, enabling a wide range of applications such as object detection, audio/video event detection and media processing.
+These solutions enable efficient AI inference at the edge, reducing or eliminating the need to send data to the cloud, and thus reducing latency, operating costs, power, and heat, as well as complying with increasing privacy and safety concerns of regulators.
+Perceive is currently extending its technology to enable inference using Large Language Models (LLMs) in edge devices.